 Barefoot trail with natural surfaces

-Bee Wiedewei to Helmond a barefoot path was laid with various natural surfaces.
-The beginning was exciting, but when the doll Spruit led the way, the first brave children dared to take on the adventure.
-Still a bit awkward and giggling, they walked one by one over the path with sand, grass, mud and wooden blocks.
-The very youngest who could not yet walk, crawled and played outside on their bare feet.
+Bee Wiedewei to Helmond A barefoot path was laid with various natural surfaces.
+The beginning was exciting, but when the doll sprout As the first brave children took on the adventure, they too took on the challenge.
+Still a little awkward and giggling, they walked one by one along the path lined with sand, grass, mud, and wooden blocks.
+The very youngest, who couldn't walk yet, crawled and played outside in their bare feet.

 Besides the path there were more activities at Wiedewei.
 There was dancing, playing in the mud and painting with feet.